chaincase-app/website/app/views/blog/_code-bitcoin-csharp.html.md

 The transaction is now ready to be sent to the network, but notice that the CombineSignatures() method was critical here, because both the aliceSigned and the bobSigned transactions were only partially signed, therefore not acceptable by the network. `CombineSignatures()` combined the two partially signed transactions into one fully signed transaction.

-# Broadcast it
+## Broadcast to the Network

-Finally, let's send it to bitcoin nodes and get it in the blockchain
+Finally, let's send it to bitcoin nodes and get it in the blockchain.

 ```cs
 // Program.cs (cont.)